Before we determine a fund to be sustainable, we assess its investment process against a range of factors to make sure it meets our high standards.

-Sustainable investors acknowledge that material ESG factors influence investment returns.
-We believe that for a fund to be considered as sustainable it has to commit to invest in a sustainable way.
+Investors interested in sustainability acknowledge that material ESG factors influence investment returns.
+We believe that for a fund to be considered as sustainable it has to commit to adhere to good governance principles and either makes sustainable investments or promotes environmental or social characteristics.
 However, good intentions alone are not enough.
 The fund’s holdings and its portfolio construction methods have to demonstrate clearly that sustainable characteristics align with the manager’s intentions.

-To achieve sustainable portfolio characteristics and fulfil intent, the manager has to have adequate resources and methods in place to make sure that sustainability can be fully embedded.
+To achieve sustainable portfolio characteristics and fulfil intent, the manager has to have adequate resources and methods in place to make sure that sustainable factors can be fully embedded.

-Furthermore, sustainability doesn’t stop when a security is purchased.
+Furthermore, the evaluation of a sustainable investment doesn’t stop when a security is purchased.
 We believe engagement and proxy voting for equity funds are crucial elements to assess and influence the behaviour of investee entities.
 Finally, we urge sustainable funds to be transparent about the way they have implemented sustainability into their portfolios and how they have executed their sustainable fiduciary responsibilities.